DWA-3D: A Reactive Planner for Robust and Efficient Autonomous UAV Navigation in Confined Environments: Experimental Results

 \subsection{Parameters Configuration}

-As it has been shown along \autoref{sec:DWA}, several parameters are involved in the DWA-3D computations. \autoref{tab:DWA_parameters} shows a summary of the main parameters, suggested and used in the experiments.
-The maximum values of the velocities were restricted to those values according with the not very big size of the scenario and for ensuring safe maneuvers when the obstacles are very close.
-They could increased in the cases of larger environments and more clearance among the obstacles.
+As it has been shown along \autoref{sec:DWA}, several parameters are involved in the DWA-3D computations. \autoref{tab:DWA_parameters} shows a summary of the main parameters, suggested values and the ones used in the experiments.
+This section presents the main equations that sustented the parameter selection.
+For a further mathematical analysis, please refer to \hyperref[sec:AppendixA]{Appendix A}.
+The maximum velocities were restricted to those values according with the nature of the scenarios and for ensuring safe maneuvers when the obstacles are very close.
+They could be increased in the cases of larger environments and more clearance among the obstacles.
 On the other hand, the RRT* safety distance (when used) has been established to $\frac{r_{search}}{2}$, being $r_{search}$ the frontal safety distance used for the local planner, see \autoref{eq:Lij}.